glouppe/info8006-introduction-to-ai/lecture2.md

 .center.width-80[![](figures/lec2/redundant.png)]

-- The failure to detect **repeated states** can turn a linear problem into an exponential one!
+The failure to detect **repeated states** can turn a linear problem into an exponential one.
+It can also lead to non-terminating searches.

-- Redundant paths and cycles can be avoided by **keeping track** of the states that have been *explored*.
+Redundant paths and cycles can be avoided by **keeping track** of the states that have been *explored*.
 This amounts to grow a tree directly on the state-space graph.

 ---